-The Physical Education Teacher Education major trains students to become physical educators consistent with appropriate guidelines provided by Society of Health and Physical Educators (SHAPE) America National Standards and the Department of Teacher at Limestone College.
+The Physical Education Teacher Education major trains students to become physical educators consistent with appropriate guidelines provided by Society of Health and Physical Educators (SHAPE) America National Standards and the Department of Teacher Education.

 Graduates of this program are qualified and are prepared to begin a teaching career (eligible for licensure by the state of South Carolina (SC) as a K-12 Physical Education teacher), have opportunities to coach, and/or work in other areas that have a focus in physical activity.
 Students are also prepared to enter graduate school to further their education.